aclu-national/detention-network-analysis/README.md

 ## Summary
 This study applies network analysis methodologies to the examination of detainee movements within the U.S. immigration detention system from mid-November 2023 to mid-February 2025.
-Utilizing data obtained from the Deportation Data Project, we characterize the patterns and pathways of detainee transfers across [617 detention facilities](/detention_facilities.csv).
+Utilizing data obtained from the [Deportation Data Project](https://deportationdata.org/data/ice.html), we characterize the patterns and pathways of detainee transfers across [617 detention facilities](/detention_facilities.csv).
 The analysis distinguishes between general movements between facilities and explicitly classified transfers.
+The purpose of this research is to answer:

-Key questions addressed include: What are the common pathways of detainee movement, and which facilities function as primary hubs for intake, transfer, or deportation?
+- What are the common pathways of detainee movement?
+- Which facilities function as primary hubs for intake, transfer, or deportation?

 ## Introduction
 The immigration detention system comprises a complex network of facilities that hold individuals under custody.
-Understanding the movement dynamics between these facilities is critical for holding them accountable - particularly as many are forced into a "Blackhole" of detention.
-This research leverages network analysis techniques to explore detainee "movements"—defined as changes in facility bookings within a single detention episode—and to identify systemic patterns and facility roles.
+Understanding the movement dynamics between these facilities is critical for holding them accountable - particularly as many are forced into a ["Blackhole"](https://www.aclu.org/documents/inside-the-black-hole) of detention.
+This research leverages network analysis techniques to explore detainee "movements", defined as changes in facility bookings within a single detention episode, and to identify systemic patterns and facility roles.

 ## Data & Methods
-To construct the immigration detention network, we first downloaded detention data spanning mid-November 2024 to mid-February 2025 from the [Deportation Data Project](https://deportationdata.org/data/ice.html).
+To construct the immigration detention network, we first downloaded detention data spanning mid-November 2023 to mid-February 2025 from the [Deportation Data Project](https://deportationdata.org/data/ice.html).
 The full cleaning process is documented in `analysis.R`.
 Key steps include:
 1. Removing invalid unique identifiers.
 2. Creating a combined stay/unique identifier variable.
 3. Excluding instances with identical book-in times within a single stay.